Mal-Pat/LeanAide-Analysis/Result_Files_Analysis/new_proofnet_valid1__checks_false.md

 > **Problem:**
 >
-> I'm not sure `checksData` is correct in its accusation here, although I may be wrong.
+> `checksData` figures out the correct reason why `"checks": [false]`, no problem there.
-> All the elaborations are also similar to the first formalized theorem.
+> Correct answer isn't present in any of the elaborations.

 ```json
 "elaboration-groups":